Metric set analysis tools

 6. Expanding and collapsing

-When multiple hierarchies are selected, or if a multi-level hierarchy is selected, you can right-click (or long-tap) values and choose Expand or Collapse.
+When multiple hierarchies are added under Rows or Columns in the Data Analysis Panel, or if a multi-level hierarchy is added, you can right-click (or long-tap) values and choose Expand or Collapse.
 Some visualizations may also offer triangular expander buttons.

 Expanding is similar to drilling down, except the other data remains displayed as before, with the values added from the level below or from the next hierarchy just for the expanded value.

 Collapsing removes the values below just one value, leaving the rest of the data in place.